w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 *Active metadata is "intelligent"*:

-- Active metadata isn’t just about collecting metadata.
-- It's about constantly processing metadata to connect the dots and create intelligence from it.
+- Constantly process metadata to connect the dots and create intelligence from it.
-- E.g., you can auto-classify sensitive data, use automatic suggestions to document a data asset’s description, send alerts about critical issues, and more.
+- E.g., auto-classify sensitive data, automatic suggestions to document a data asset's description, send alerts about critical issues.

 *Active metadata is action-oriented*

-- Active metadata should drive action by: Curating recommendations, Generating alerts, Making it easier for people to make decisions
+- Active metadata should drive actions such as curating recommendations and generating alerts

 *Active metadata is open by default*

 - Active metadata use APIs to hook into every piece of the data platform.

 :::
-::: {.column width=40%}
+::: {.column width=45%}

 ![Data fabric](imgs/slides37.png)